macs30123-s24/AWS_personality_from_autobiograph/README.md

    efficient.
 Additionally, we will store the raw text files in `Amazon S3` for record-keeping and backup purposes.
 This dual approach ensures data integrity and accessibility while maintaining the scalability of the system.

-4. User Interface: To facilitate user interaction with the data, we will develop a frontend dashboard hosted on an AWS `EC2 server`.
-The dashboard will be built using streamlit, a framework that allows for the rapid development of interactive web applications.
-This user-friendly interface will enable multiple users to access the service simultaneously, explore the data, and gain insights from the personality analysis.
-The real-time interaction capability of the dashboard will enhance the usability and accessibility of the system, making it a valuable tool for social scientists and researchers.
+4. User Interface:
+   - To facilitate user interaction with the data, we developed a frontend dashboard using `streamlit' a Python library that allows for the rapid development of interactive web applications.
+   - The `frontend` is deployed on `Streamlit Cloud`, allowing our app to be publicly accessible and allowing multiple users to access the service simultaneously.

+## References
+1. John, O. P., Donahue, E. M., & Kentle, R. L. (1991).
+Big five inventory.
+Journal of Personality and Social Psychology.